Multilevel neural simulation-based inference: Conclusion

 \subsection{Acknowledgments}

-The authors are grateful to Tim Sullivan for helpful discussions, and to the authors of \citet{Krouglova2025} for sharing their source code.
+The authors are grateful to Sam Power, Tim Sullivan and David Warne for helpful discussions, and to the authors of \citet{Krouglova2025} for sharing their code and identifying a bug in our implementation of their method in a preprint version of this paper.
 YH and AB were supported by the Research Council of Finland grant no. 362534.
 FXB was supported by the EPSRC grant [EP/Y022300/1].
 NJ was supported by the ERC-selected UKRI Frontier Research Grant EP/Y03015X/1 and by the Simons Collaboration on Learning the Universe.

-The appendix is arranged as follows: In \Cref{app:opt}, we discuss the implementation of the optimiser for our MLMC loss function. \Cref{app:proofs} contains the proofs of the theoretical results presented in \Cref{sec:theory}.
-Lastly, \Cref{app:experiments} consists of the experimental details and additional results.
+The appendix is arranged as follows: \Cref{app:proofs} contains the proofs of the theoretical results presented in \Cref{sec:theory}. \Cref{app:experiments} consists of the experimental details and additional results.